 The set-theoretic semantics can be captured naturally using logic programs.
-This observation was made by Halpern and van der Meyden [8].
-It was also used implicitly in the semantics of the RT framework [22, 20].
-The semantics of RT_0 , the basic component of the RT framework, was first defined using sets [22].
-When additional features, such as internal structures of role terms (role terms correspond to identifiers in SDSI) are added, a logic programming based semantics is used [20].
+This observation was made by Halpern and van der Meyden [11].
+It was also used implicitly in the semantics of the RT framework [26,24].
+The semantics of RT_0 , the basic component of the RT framework, was first defined using sets [26].
+When additional features, such as internal structures in role terms (correspond to identifiers in SDSI) are added, a logic programming based semantics is used [24].
 The advantage of the LP approach over the set approach is that it is easily extended to additional forms of policy statements.